 Keeping track of your heart rate is one of the most essential metrics when it comes to leading a healthy lifestyle and improving your fitness training and finding a good heart rate monitor is part of that.
 Even paying a little more attention to your heart rate during a workout can help you stay in your desired heart rate zones, which will in turn help maximize your training efficiency.
 Thankfully tracking your heart rate is pretty easy nowadays, as most activity trackers and smartwatches on the market come with a built-in heart rate monitor.
 Of course, there are also dedicated chest straps for heart rate monitoring if you’re looking for something a little more accurate.

 But with so many different heart rate sensors on the market, which one should you buy?
 We’re here to help!
-We’ve rounded up the best heart rate monitor chest straps, heart rate monitor running watches, and heart rate monitor fitness trackers on the market.
+We’ve rounded up the best heart rate monitor chest straps, heart rate running watches, and heart rate fitness trackers on the market.

 Best heart rate monitor chest straps